 Petula's profile

-"I write stories that don't behave: stories that sometimes start as memoir, and then become monologue, and then swell into music, and sometimes end up onstage as theater.
+"I write stories that don't behave.
+They might start as memoir, and then become monologue, and then swell into music, and often end up onstage as theater.
 I’m drawn to the places where performance becomes a way to tell the truth.
-PERIOD.
-My creative practice lives in the overlap: journalism and folklore, confession and critique, Black women’s interior lives and the public myths built around our bodies, our cities, our families.
+My creative practice lives in intersections just like me: journalism and folklore, confession and critique, Black women’s interior lives and the public myths built around our bodies, our cities, our families.
 I work across forms because life does.
 I write plays, memoir, essays, and narrative fragments.
-I perform in spaces built for spectacle and in spaces built for listening.
-You can find me in big groups, in small groups, in community rooms, at festivals, on big and small stages, and inside conversations that are praise and worship and group therapy at the same time.
-Sometimes I direct and produce because vision requires infrastructure, and because I care about what the audience experiences.
+You can find me in spaces built for spectacle and in spaces built for listening, looking for the answers and usually finding 10,000 new questions.
+You can find me in big groups, in small groups, in community rooms, at festivals, on big and small stages, and inside conversations.
 I live for the moment when people in a room shift together.
 Ultimately, I’m interested in capturing what people do when their story changes and their narratives refuse to be neatly contained."

 --Petula Caesar